 All of these tracks were obtained with the tool PSound.
 Since it'd take up too much space to put each separate file, any one voice has had all its files saved into one audio file.

-Who knows.
 Sounds like a woman's voice.

 Possibly from the same one above?